 The Volunteer Advocate Program Strives to Safeguard Elderly Citizens

-NJ Long-Term Care Ombudsman was created by statute to preserve and protect the health, safety, and welfare of seniors residing in long-term health care facilities in New Jersey.
-The Volunteer Advocate Program was launched as a pilot project in March 1993.
+The New Jersey Office of the Long-Term Care Ombudsman (LTCO) Volunteer Advocate Program provides citizens with an opportunity to advocate for people living in long-term care facilities by investigating and resolving complaints made by them or by others on their behalf.
 After a 32-hour training program, volunteer advocates are assigned to a long-term care facility where they make a commitment to spend at least four hours a week.
-While there, volunteer advocates are trained to observe the quality of services provided by the nursing home staff, such as how well residents are groomed and if their personal needs are being met.
+While there, volunteer advocates are trained to observe the quality of services provided by the nursing home staff.
+To learn more, call 609-826-5053 or email firstname.lastname@example.org.
+Learn more.

 Help Educate Seniors about Health Care Options by Becoming a SHIP Volunteer

-SHIP – the State Health Insurance Assistance Program – is recruiting volunteers to help seniors make informed choices about their health coverage.
-With the help of volunteers, SHIP provides free, objective and confidential assistance to New Jersey Medicare beneficiaries who have problems with, or questions about, Medicare, Medigap, Medicare Advantage Plus and Long-Term Care Insurance.
-If you would like to become a SHIP volunteer and help people in your community better understand their Medicare-related insurance options, please call 609.943.3594.
+SHIP – the State Health Insurance Assistance Program volunteers help seniors make informed choices about their health coverage.
+If you would like to become a SHIP volunteer, please call 877-839-2675.
 Learn more.

 Become a Medicare Fraud Prevention Volunteer

-Help fight Medicare waste, fraud and abuse by joining the SMP of New Jersey's volunteer program.
+Help fight Medicare waste, fraud, and abuse by joining the Senior Medicare Patrol (SMP) of New Jersey's volunteer program.
 All SMP of New Jersey volunteers receive training and ongoing support.
-To join the growing team of dedicated SMP volunteers call 1.732.777.1940, ext.
+To join the growing team of dedicated SMP volunteers call 732-777-1940, ext.
 1117.
 Learn more.